ctfs/write-ups-2015/asis-quals-ctf-2015/forensic/broken-heart/README.md

 All that's left to do is to insert the missing first 13 bytes (also known as part of a `header`) of our PNG.

-We can either look up any [PNG specification](http://www.w3.org/TR/PNG/#5DataRep) or open a valid PNG to know what these first 13 bytes are:
+We can either look up any [PNG specification](http://www.w3.org/TR/PNG/#5DataRep) or open a valid PNG in `hexedit` to know what these first 13 bytes are:

 ![](png-header.png)